 Steps to Complete the Form

-Completing the California Durable Power of Attorney form involves careful consideration and adherence to legal requirements.
+Completing the California Durable Power of Attorney form involves considering and adhering to legal requirements.
 Each step ensures the document’s validity and effectiveness.

 Choosing an Agent